Cyber incident

 After software updates are applied you may be required to restart your computer.
 If you have any concerns about your computer, please contact the IT Support Centre.

-On Saturday, 17 June 2023 further improvements were made to the University's email filtering system with the introduction of a twice-daily digest email.
+Further improvements have been made to the University's email filtering system with the introduction of a twice-daily digest email.
 This is a summary of quarantined emails that you can review and release on a self-serve basis where you believe them to be legitimate emails.
+If no emails have been quarantined in the past 12 hours, you will not receive a digest email.

 Other functionality

 - Links in the body of emails sent from outside the University might look a little different.
 The system amends links to initially redirect via its ‘URL defense service'.
 URL defense verifies that links are legitimate and safe.
-When you hover over a link it will have ‘https://urldefense.com/vs3/’ at the beginning of it.
-This routes the link via the filtering system for an extra check.
+When you hover over a link it will have ‘https://urldefense.com/v3/’ at the beginning of it.
+This routes the link via the filtering system for an additional safety check.
 If at some point in the future a link is identified as malicious, you will not be directed to the website.

 - You may see ‘email warning tags’ on emails from untrusted sources.
 This warning will appear at the top of the email.